-The human immune system is a complex organ that gives the body protection against sickness and allows it to recover itself in order to ensure its survival.
+The human immune system is a complex organ that gives the body protection against sickness.
+It gives the body the ability to recover itself in order to ensure its survival.
 When your immune system is functioning correctly, it will fight off viruses, parasites, and germs that are attacking your body.
-Unfortunately, this complex organ can be weakened over time via poor nutrition and bad habits, leaving you more susceptible to sickness.
+Unfortunately, this complex organ may become weak over time via poor nutrition and bad habits, leaving you more susceptible to sickness.
 The good news is that there are easy ways to strengthen your immune system so that it can better prepare for infection from viruses, bacteria, or other microbes.

 Eliminate Bad Habits